GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

 **Note:** you will need the URL of the deployed sample web application when deploying the `locust-master` and `locust-worker` controllers.

-## Build Docker Image (Optional)

-The Docker image has been pre-built and uploaded to the [Google Container Registry](http://gcr.io) however if you are interested in making changes and publishing a new image, refer to the following steps.

-First, [install Docker](https://docs.docker.com/installation/#installation) on your platform.
-Once Docker is installed and you've made changes to the `Dockerfile`, you can build, tag, and upload the image using the following steps:

-    $ docker build -t your-username/locust-tasks .
-    $ docker tag your-username/locust-tasks gcr.io/your-project-id/locust-tasks
-    $ gcloud preview docker --project your-project-id push gcr.io/your-project-id/locust-tasks

-**Note:** you are not required to use the Google Container Registry.
-If you'd like to publish your images to the [Docker Hub](https://hub.docker.com) please refer to the steps to [Working with Docker Hub](https://docs.docker.com/userguide/dockerrepos/).

 ## Deploy Controllers and Services

 Before deploying the `locust-master` and `locust-worker` controllers, update each to point to the location of your deployed sample web application.
 Set the `TARGET_HOST` environment variable found in the `spec.template.spec.containers.env` field to your sample web application URL.